Resources and Documents

 Examples of Team Error: Severe include:

-A player has fewer usable Pokémon remaining than the permitted minimum team size after receiving earlier penalties
+A competitor has fewer usable Pokémon remaining than the permitted minimum team size after receiving earlier penalties

-A Pokémon on the player’s team also appears in Section 2 of the Manual Team Checking Appendix
+A Pokémon on the competitor’s team also appears in Section 2 of the Manual Team Checking Appendix

-Any indication via official tools that a Pokémon has been illegally manipulated, such as a player’s team failing an electronic team check
+Any indication via official tools that a Pokémon has been illegally manipulated, such as a competitor’s team failing an electronic team check

 5.4.3 Procedural Error